ImMnan/Cheat_sheets/Kubernetes/cluster_adminitration.md

 ```
 - Look into /etc/kubernetes/ - Config, manifests & pki/certs

-For example to look for manifests file, any changes to manifests will take effect immediately.
+### For example to look for manifests file, any changes to manifests will take effect immediately.
+(This is in control plane)

 ```
-ls /etc/kubernetes/manifests/
+ls /etc/kubernetes/manifests/ #manifests for all kube-system resources la /etc/kubernetes/pki/  #this is for certificates
 ```
+Check different files with cat to see different configurations.

 - Get a detailed list of the specified resources in a namespace -
 ```